Making art when when life gets complicated

 To avoid the pressure I often felt when I created narrative realistic work, I chose to create circles, squares, and lines.
 Primary colours, red, blue and yellow were used because I didn’t want to worry about mixing colours.
 Mark making with pigment ink pens completed the works.

-The battle against fatigue is why I chose to create ‘Can Blue Come out to Play’, which was a continuation of an earlier series, Can Red Come Out to Play.
-I simply had to follow on from the time I had started earlier.
+The battle against fatigue is why I chose to create ‘Can Blue Come out to Play’, which was a continuation of an earlier series, ‘Can Red Come Out to Play’.
+I simply had to continue similarly to what I had done earlier.

 Supports were stapled to a backboard fashioned from a reclaimed wooden cabinet door.
 That solved my space and storage problem.

-I loved the results, mostly.
-Most importantly, I felt my creative nature reinvigorated.
-I was making art once again.
+I really loved the results, mostly.
+More importantly, I was making art once again.

 - Determine what you can do within your boundaries.

-- Make a list your challenges
+- Make a list your challenges.

-- Find simple ways to meet them
+- Find simple ways to meet them and work on them a little every day.

 - Write down your challenges on paper along with the simple solutions you come up with.

-Kickstart your creativity
+kickstart your creativity

-Kick-start your creativity by looking for ideas based on work you’ve already made, or use simple geometric shapes.
+Don’t know what to create?
+Then why not kick-start your creativity by looking for ideas based on work you’ve already made, or use simple geometric shapes.

 If all this sounds like too much, just do one thing each day.
 For example:

-Day 1 – Choose the support you’ll use, that is, the paper canvas or wood that you create on.
+Day 1 – Choose the support you’ll use, that is, the paper canvas or wood that you will create on.
 Get out the support and prepare it for use, if needed.

 Day 2 – Choose your medium from art supplies you already own.
 If you don’t own any, everyone has graphite pencils, ink pens, or crayons.
 Start with those.